ashwini-kr-sharma/chipatac2020/09_ATAC_bigwig.md

 Look at the extra parameters from the [`bamCoverage`](https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html), that you could possibly incorporate.

-# Extra challenge
+## Extra challenge

-Like before, visualize your ATAC `bigwig` file in the [IGV web app](https://igv.org/app/).
-However, try visualizing both ATAC and CTCF `bigwig` together with the corresponding MACS2 peak files.
+> Like before, visualize your ATAC `bigwig` file in the [IGV web app](https://igv.org/app/).
+</br>However, try visualizing both ATAC and CTCF `bigwig` together with the corresponding MACS2 peak files.
 Can you find regions (like near gene promoters) where they overlap?
 What does this tell you biologically ?